shitongzhu/shitongzhu.github.io/index.md

 Howdy!
 I'm currently a 3rd-year Computer Science Ph.D. candidate at University of California, Riverside (UCR).
 My advisor is Prof [Zhiyun Qian](https://www.cs.ucr.edu/~zhiyunq/).

 ## News
-Jan/2019: Paper accepted by WWW 2019.
+Jan/2019: Paper accepted at WWW 2019.
 May/2018: Manuscript posted on arXiv.
 Feb/2018: Presented our work at NDSS 2018 in San Diego.
-Jan/2018: Our anti-adblocking research covered by [[TechCrunch](https://techcrunch.com/2017/12/27/thousands-of-major-sites-are-taking-silent-anti-ad-blocking-measures/)] [[ArcsTechnica](https://arstechnica.com/science/2018/01/academic-researchers-fire-latest-shots-in-ad-blocking-arms-race/)]
+Jan/2018: Our anti-adblocking research covered by [[TechCrunch](https://techcrunch.com/2017/12/27/thousands-of-major-sites-are-taking-silent-anti-ad-blocking-measures/)] [[Arcs Technica](https://arstechnica.com/science/2018/01/academic-researchers-fire-latest-shots-in-ad-blocking-arms-race/)]
 Dec/2017: Invited to present our work at Data Transparency Lab Conference as a grantee in Barcelona.
 Thanks DTL!
-Oct/2017: Paper accepted by NDSS 2018.
+Oct/2017: Paper accepted at NDSS 2018.
 Sep/2016: Started Ph.D. at University of California, Riverside.
 Jul/2016: Graduated from CQUPT with Honors.
 Jan/2016: Joined Deloitte TTL as a consulting intern.